jaankaup/Hilbert/README.md

 # Hilbert Curve.

-This project are not finished yet.
+This project is not finished yet.
 The main goal of this project is to implement compact hilbert indices for n-dimensions.

 The implementation is based on this paper (Compact Hilbert indices, Chris Hamilton).